Pattern Image

 My Research Interests

-And if you're in the mood for some light reading, you can find my publications on Google Scholar.
+I enjoy developing methods that are easy to use and explaining complex ideas in ways that do not require prior suffering.
+If you're in the mood for some light reading, you can find my publications on Google Scholar.

 Université libre de Bruxelles